 Scripture also tells that a lion's heart is valiant, and bold (2Sa 17:10; Pro 28:1).

-In summary, we're looking for a strong king who was swift in action, and bold and one who will have those characteristics taken from him.
+In summary, we're looking for a strong king who was swift in action, bold, and one who will have those characteristics taken from him.

 [2] And behold, another beast, a second one, resembling a bear.
 And it was raised up on one side, and three ribs were in its mouth between its teeth; and thus they said to it, 'Arise, devour much meat!'